 In addition, TVHC has partnered with high-performance building consultants, Environmental Building Strategies (EBS), to pursue LEED for New Construction Gold certification, an ambitious goal for a healthcare facility.
 By undergoing the LEED process we’ve learned a lot about healthy buildings and sustainable design, much of which can be applied to every building.
 While some improvements require renovation, many only require simple behavioral changes that can be applied to make your workplace and your home higher-performing buildings.

-A more defined way of saying “green buildings”, high performing buildings are those designed, constructed and operated to consume less resources and provide healthier environments for occupants.
-High performing buildings wholly exemplify sustainable business principles and the triple bottom line, addressing people, planet and profit.
+A more defined way of saying “green buildings”, high performing buildings are those designed, constructed and operated to consume fewer resources and provide healthier environments for occupants.
+High-performing buildings wholly exemplify sustainable business principles and the triple bottom line, addressing people, planet, and profit.